-1) my employer has allowed me to work in Spain and I have my digital nomad visa, what rate of tax do I pay?
-How is income tax calculated?
+“My employer has allowed me to work in Spain and I have my digital nomad visa.
+What rate of tax do I pay?
+How is income tax calculated?”

 The digital nomad visa allows the employee to access a Special Regime of Personal Income Tax in Spain, commonly known as “ Beckham Law”, regulated in article 93 of Personal Income Tax legislation.
 Any individual accepted under the referred Beckham law, will be taxed at a flat rate of 24% until Euros 600,000, with neither personal allowances nor deductions.

 In Spain, the General Regime of Personal Income Tax is a progressive tax rate up to 47%, and includes personal allowances and certain tax deductions.

 In our experience, for high profile employees, it is usually very convenient to apply for the Special Regime.
 The Special Regime has certain requirements that need to be met and therefore, it is highly important to seek for tax advice beforehand.